LaiaMartinezMotis/Available-Licenses-Research/README.md

 ##### Trade Secret
 Trade secrets can be a company’s most valuable IP asset, differentiating it from its competitors.
 It is generally defined as confidentially or closely held information which can take the form of unpatented inventions, formular, designs....
-In other words, it is something a business would not want the competition to know it.
+In other words, it is something a business would not want the competition to know.

-Assets which can be  considered trade secrets may include know-how databases, recipes, technical designs, software code or even pricing matrices, and must be protected via the implementation of a trade secret.
+##### What Can Be a Trade Secret?
+Any idea can be trade secretd as long as it is an idea that confers some business advantage and can be kept scret.
+Trade secret rights can extend to virtually any concrete information that grants a business advantage, such as formulae, data copilations, devices, process and costumers lists.

+Some advantages of trade secrets are that they have no registration cost and can be protected quickly.
+There is no registration fee for trade secrets, but its not fairy to say that their protection is free.
+Every company that has a trade secret, has to make a lot of efforts to keep all of these valuable information a secret.

 #### Licensing IPs